Aman23html/Code-tech-task-1/README.md

 PORTFOLIO WEBSITE REDESIGN

-                    Redesign your personal portfolio website to showcase your work and skills in a visually appealing and user-friendly manner.
-Focus on improving the layout, navigation, and visual design to create a professional and engaging user experience.
+                    Redesign an existing e-commerce website to enhance the shopping experience for users.
+                    Focus on optimizing product discovery, checkout process, and product presentation to improve conversion rates and user satisfaction.

 Meesho website redesign